-- development boundary changes to Northshore and Central precinct with extent and form to accommodate design and constraints present - change in proposed allotments from density from 1010 to 1480 lots (Northshore precinct increase 310 to 542 and Central precinct increase from 350 to 588 - zoning changes (expand, and minor alterations to, the R2 Zone for low-density residential use) within the Northshore precinct and Central precinct and amend the zoning of the B1 zone to B4 Mixed Use Zone.
+- development boundary adjustments to Northshore and Central precinct with extent and form to accommodate design and constraints present - change in proposed allotments from density from 1010 to 1339 lots (Northshore precinct increase 310 to 431 and Central precinct increase from 350 to 558. - land use changes (expand, and minor alterations to the area proposed for low-density residential use) within the Northshore precinct and Central precinct. - Amend the use of industrial land to light industry over an enlarged area and reduce the size of the commercial uses of the central precinct.